If you’re an SEO enthusiast, then you’ve probably heard of SERP features.

 This is a list of questions that appear on the search results page that other people have asked about the same topic.

-You may see the “People also ask” section, where you can find other questions and answers about SEO.
+You may see the “People also ask” section, where you can find other questions and answers related to that topic.

 Local Search Results